 Better quality and lesser expenses

-As the time to market the product is less, it becomes highly cost efficient, and with throughout testing at each sprint, it enhances the product quality and makes it seamless.
+As the time to market the product is less, it becomes highly cost-efficient, and throughout testing at each sprint, it enhances the product quality and makes it seamless.

 Also known as a linear-sequential life cycle model, the waterfall model is very easy to understand and use.
 Here, you just need to complete each phase fully before proceeding to the next one.